SoftInstigate/restheart-website/docs/csv.md

-The CSV Uploader service allows you to import data from a CSV file into a given collection.
+The CSV Uploader Service allows you to import data from a CSV file into a given collection.

+In the examples of this page we will use  <a href="https://httpie.org" target= "_blank"> httpie</a>
+{: .bs-callout.bs-callout-info}

 ## Running the example requests

 The following examples assume RESTHeart Platform running on the localhost with the default configuration: notably the database *restheart* is bound to `/` and the user *admin* exists with default password *secret*.